pmvrmc/sqlScriptGenerator/README.md

 featuring AngularJS!
 --------------------------
-Care only about the script itlsef!
+Care only about the script itself!

 Installation Procedure: